typedb/typedb-ml/kglib/kgcn/README.md

 This approach is described as convolutional since the same transformations are re-used across the graph.
 It may help your understanding to analogise this to convolution over images, where the same transformation is applied over all pixel neighbourhoods.

-## How do we Frame Relation Prediction?
+## How Do We Frame Relation Prediction?

 In a typical use case, we have a specific Relation Type, `T`, that we want to predict.
 We want to predict the existence of `T` Relations based on the context that surrounds them in the graph.
 Our supervised learning approach requires ground truth examples.